In Brief: Moonstone meets Poison Ivy, with a dash of Venom, and side helpings of Elle Woods and Blanche Devereaux.

 Eyes: Human Form: Blue, Plant Form: Purple

 She has an extensive wardrobe; more than one person has joked that they’ve never seen her wear anything twice.
-She has personally altered most of her clothes, both to better fit and support her body, and to replace the buttons and clasps with magnets, which allows her to get in and out of them quickly (a trick live stage productions use to cope with frequent costume changes).
+A skilled seamstress, she has personally altered most of her clothes, both to better fit and support her body, and to replace the buttons and clasps with magnets, which allows her to get in and out of them quickly (a trick live stage productions use to cope with frequent costume changes).
 Her personal style, heavily influenced by the local climate, consists mainly of above-the-knee sundresses in bright colors and floral prints, paired with some kind of ornate sandals, more often than not with 4-5 inch heels that make her tower over most of the people around her.
 During the couple of months a year where the weather in Vibora Bay dips below 70F, she’ll switch to sweater dresses with higher necklines, swap out the sandals for closed-toes or boots, and add some heavy tights for extra warmth.
-In more casual settings, she sometimes trades the dresses for crop tops paired with denim short-shorts or short skirts, and on the beach, where she goes every chance she gets, she rocks the bikini.
+In more casual settings, she sometimes trades the dresses for crop tops paired with denim short-shorts or short skirts, and on the beach, which she visits every chance she gets, she rocks the bikini.
 She loves jewelry; pearls are her favorite, and she owns pieces in every color of the rainbow.
 Outside, she’s rarely seen without both oversized sunglasses, some kind of a large, floppy-brimmed straw or silk hat with a bow or flower on the ribbon, varieties of which she also owns in every color.
 In professional settings, she wears decorative glasses with clear lenses, mainly in the hope that she’ll be taken more seriously once the “smart people have poor eyesight” stereotype cancels out the “dumb blonde” trope, but also because it gives her another accessory to play with.

 Camellia kept a garden at home, and her office space was filled with flowers.
 This caused one of her first patients visible distress.
 But he wasn't floraphobic.
 Instead, he seemed to be suffering from auditory hallucinations, or some other delusion.
 He claimed that one of his wife’s plants was talking to him.
 No one else seemed to be able to hear the voice, but it was growing louder and more insistent, while not making any sense, and he was convinced it was coming from the purple orchid his wife had brought home a few weeks prior.
 After a few weeks of talk sessions and a prescription for anti-anxiety medication failed to yield any results, he brought the orchid in question to his session, and refused to bring it back home with him.
 She didn’t think it would help his recovery to force the issue, so she let him leave without it, intending to return it to him later.

 The voice offered Camellia power, the power she would need to survive this ordeal and many like it.
 But she could only give Camellia that power if they were “bonded”.
 Camellia decided that, whatever that meant, it was better than letting herself or that poor man be killed, so she agreed.
 Time started passing again, and the orchid started moving under its own power, shattering its pot and pressing itself against Camellia.
 The flower somehow phased through her flesh and bone, sinking into her chest.
 She felt its roots expand throughout her body.
 It occurred to her that this should have been painful or terrifying or disgusting, but instead it was invigorating.
 Leaves and bark sprouted from her flesh, covering every inch of her skin.
 The vampires were shocked when they reached for a human but pulled out a humanoid plant-monster.
-Their shock gave her all the time she needed.
+Their claws and fangs couldn't pierce her bark-armor.
 Acting on instinct, she summoned plants to her aid, and they responded.
 Roots from a nearby tree stretched and snaked through the dirt before bursting bursting up out of the ground, breaking through the concrete like it was glass.
-The roots hardened into spears and impaled the vampires, who all crumbled into ash.
+The roots hardened into spears and impaled the vampires, who all collapsed into piles of ash.
 As soon as the danger had passed, the leafy armor dried up and crumbled off of Camellia’s skin.
 She used her cell phone to call an ambulance for the bleeding man and a tow truck for her totaled car, and she tended to his wounds as best she could while they waited.
 She told the police that she’d turned too fast into the alley and flipped over, which must have scared away “the muggers”.
 The wounded man didn’t contradict her.

 Camellia spent the weeks after the incident telepathically communing with her new symbiote, learning what little the symbiote knew of her own history, and growing accustomed to her new abilities and the changes the symbiote was making to her body.
 The symbiote had been part of a race of semi-sentient plants engineered and grown as biological weapons by the humans of another Earth in an alternate dimension.
 That dimension fell to Omega, and this symbiote happened to be on a part of that Earth which wound up floating in the Terminus instead of being annihilated.
 When a rift opened up near the symbiote during the most recent Terminus incursion into her dimension, she pulled up her roots and let herself fall through.
 The symbiote offered to separate from Camellia if she so desired, but Camellia refused when she learned that separation would require intensive surgery which could kill both of them.
 Instead, Camellia decided to cope with whatever changes might come, and put her new abilities to good use, making the world a better place like she’d always wanted to.